Concordium/concordium.github.io/source/mainnet/docs/network/nodes/run-node-ubuntu-testnet.rst

 .. _run-node-ubuntu-testnet:

 =============================================
-Run a node on a server with Ubuntu on Testnet
+Run a node on Ubuntu - Testnet
 =============================================

 This guide describes how organizations can run a node on the Concordium network from a server and how to set up the node to run as a :ref:`validator node<baker-node-Ubuntu>`.